hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 root@nginx-deployment-6fdcffd8fc-j2jtt:/#
 ```

- **Create Volume** first we have to check the AZ (Availability Zone) of the worker node where the pod is running
+ Before we **Create Volume** first we have to check the AZ (Availability Zone) of the worker node where the pod is running.
+Those instances need to be in the same region and availability zone as the EBS volume

+Note: EBS only supports a single EC2 instance mounting a volume

 Below we see the internal IP of the nodes ip-`192-168-138-68`.ec2.internal and ip-`192-168-229-214`.ec2.internal